Safeguarding, Child Protection and Adults at Risk Policy 2024/25

 SEND

-Special Education Need and Disability (SEND) is the definition of either a behavioural, physical, emotional, and learning impairment or disability, which affects a young person’s learning.
+Special Education Need and Disability (SEND) is the definition of either a behavioural, physical, emotional, and learning or disability impairment, which affects a young person’s learning.
 As a result of the individual having complex SEND needs, they may have an Educational Health Care Plan (EHCP) up to the age of 25, to indicate their learning or disability needs (i.e. autism, anxiety, depression, etc.).

 Likewise, adults at risk who present mental health concerns will receive support by following the referral processes to inform the DSL and SL promptly.
 Where a young person has complex needs and is vulnerable, concerns must be reported.